 On July 22, 64 Indians and 17 bateaux loaded with supplies arrived at Carillon.

-On July 23, Lévis began to send war parties in various part of this theatre of operations to create a diversion while Montcalm would assemble a force at Fort Frontenac to attack Fort Oswego.
-A first party of 4 officers, 4 cadets, 71 French and 56 Indians under the command of the Sieur La Colombière, an officer of the Troupes de la Marine, towards Fort William Henry.
+On July 23, Lévis began to send war parties to various part of this theatre of operations to create a diversion while Montcalm assembled a force at Fort Frontenac to attack Fort Oswego.
+A first party of 4 officers, 4 cadets, 71 French and 56 Indians under the command of the Sieur La Colombière, an officer of the Troupes de la Marine, advanced towards Fort William Henry.
 The same day, Loudon finally arrived at New York.